ShaunB1/mern-chatbot/README.md

 A fullstack web application inspired by ChatGPT that utilizes the OpenAI API to generate responses to the user's input.

 ## Features
 * Database that stores the user's account information, including chat logs.
-These messages can be retreived or deleted.
+These messages can be retrieved or deleted.
 * JWT Tokens
 * HTTP-Only Cookies
 * Signed Cookies